summernote/summernote/ESOF-docs/Report-3.md

 <a name="DevelopmentView"> </a>
 ## Development View

 The development view illustrates a system from a programmer's perspective and is concerned with software management.
 This view is also known as the implementation view.
 It uses the UML Component diagram to describe system components.
-UML Diagrams used to represent the development view include the Package diagram.

 This is a view of a system’s architecture that encompasses the components used to assemble and release a physical system.
 This view focuses on configuration management